elloumil/Getting_and_Cleaning_Data/README.md

 ---
-title: "Getting and Cleaning Data - Project Week 3"
+Title: "Getting and Cleaning Data - Project Week 3"
-author: "Author: elloumil"
+Author: "elloumil"
-date: "Date: April 2015"
+Date: "April 2015"

 ---
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.